ds-oliveira/rest-api/README.md

 // Importing our router object const router = require('./routes')

-// Port that will receive the requests const restApiPort = 3000
+// The port that will receive the requests const restApiPort = 3000

 // Initializing the Express framework